Mayvis/mayvis-blog/content/blog/facing-the-algorithm/index.md

         return { pos: res, text: arr[i].text, index: i }
       } else {
-        // if can't find text, then we change the index and position for next iteration params.index = i
+        // if can't find the words, then we change the index and position for next iteration params.index = i
         params.pos = 0
       }